rangeroob/jupiterbroadcasting-api/README.md

 # Jupiterbroadcasting-api

-An API that interfaces with Jupiterbroadcasting's XML feeds and converts them into JSON for easy consumption.
+An API that interfaces with Jupiterbroadcasting's RSS feeds and converts them into JSON for easy consumption.

 ## Getting Started